SUJAY-ANKALGI/KMeansClustering_CVP/README.md

 # KMeansClustering_CVP
+Unsupervised learning algorithm used for clustering data into K distinct groups.
+It groups similar data points together based on feature similarity.

 This project captures live video from your webcam and applies K-Means clustering to reduce the number of colors in each frame, producing a cartoonized (posterized) effect in real time using OpenCV.

 Features